 There are many excellent bookshops in the Peak District and surrounding areas.
 Some of them are well known and others are hidden away.
 We’ve listed a selection of independent booksellers that are based in the Peak District National Park (UK) and just outside – grouping them to the nearest town.

 Where available, we’ve included normal opening hours and Covid hours.
+However we recommend that you check times & visit policy with individual shops before visiting.
 There are also links to buy online from each shop where this is an option.

 All photographs taken by The Book Family Rogerson unless stated in the caption.